gabrielhsdev/chess_game_cpp/README.md

 The game stores the state of each game, allowing players to pause and resume a game at a later time.
 The game also features a history viewer, allowing players to review previous moves made in the current game.

 Features:
-  Classic game of chess with 2D graphics Object-oriented programming design
+-Classic game of chess with 2D graphics -Object-oriented programming design
-  Local 2-player mode
+-Local 2-player mode
-  1-player vs AI mode at different levels of difficulty Online multiplayer mode
+-1-player vs AI mode at different levels of difficulty -Online multiplayer mode
-  Match log viwer
+-Match log viwer

 The project is built using the SFML graphics library and the code is open-source and available on Github.
 It's a great example of how to use SFML to create a 2D game, and can be used as a starting point for other game development projects.